OT Major Creates Video For Scholarly & Creative Works Event

 “I have worked in the SSC since the second semester of my freshman year, and the need for tutorials and video demonstrations kept emerging,” Julia says.
 “I have worked my way up from creating tutorials on how to register for classes, to overviews on how to develop Digital Portfolio content, and finally this external project of creating a student-facing promotional video for the SCWC.”

-In addition to producing the SCWC video, Julia will present her research project – “Impacts of Assistive Technology Applications in Higher Education for Students With and Without Disabilities, Continued” – with her OT classmates Tamera McNeil, Alma Cortez, Geneen Samaniego, and Melanie Barillas.
+In addition to producing the SCWC video, Julia presented her research project – “Impacts of Assistive Technology Applications in Higher Education for Students With and Without Disabilities, Continued” – with her OT classmates Tamera McNeil, Alma Cortez, Geneen Samaniego, and Melanie Barillas.
 Laura Greiss Hess OTR/L, PhD is their advisor.

 The study aims to further explore the efficacy of personalized assistive technology (AT) support with an occupational lens in supporting students with and without disabilities in integrating AT into their school occupations.
 At the SCWC, Julia and her classmates will present their preliminary data comparing interventions with varying levels of support from occupational therapy student researchers.